Gdańsk Derby: Lechia vs Stoczniowiec

 Lechia and Stoczniowiec did not play each other until 1967 after Lechia were relegated to the third tier, after which the two teams faced each other in 15 of the next 16 seasons, with the longest spell coming during 10 consecutive seasons of the teams playing in the same division.
 During this time the Lechia vs Stoczniowiec rivalry was at its highest.
 In contrast to Lechia and Gedania never drawing, Lechia and Stoczniowiec drew a third of their games against each other.
 Lechia and Stoczniowiec have not played each other competitively since 1983, a period of time when Lechia saw success winning back to back promotions, getting back to the Ekstraklasa, and winning the Polish Cup while in the third tier, and the Polish SuperCup while also playing in European competitions the following season in the second tier.

 Despite the two teams not playing since 1983 their paths did cross again in 1998 when the two teams merged creating Lechia-Polonia Gdańsk.
 Due to this merger Stoczniowiec dropped down to the fifth tier for the following season, with Lechia having to restart in the sixth tier in 2001 after it was evident that the merger team was dropping down the leagues after successive relegation's.
 While Lechia are now back in the top division Stoczniowiec have never recovered from their pre-merger times when they were competitive in the second and third tiers.

 Gedania vs Stoczniowiec

 After their first meeting in 1952 the two teams started to go in different directions.
 With Gedania being one of the biggest teams in Gdańsk during the years after their formation, the team started to slip down into the lower divisions, in contrast Stoczniowiec often found themselves moving between the second and third divisions.
-It wasn't until Stoczniowiec had to restart in the lower divisions did the two teams meet regularly.
-From 2001-2011 the teams met 14 times in the league Gedania often edging out the games winning five to Stoczniowiec two.
+It wasn't until Stoczniowiec had to restart in the lower divisions did the two teams met regularly.
+From 2001-2011 the teams met 14 times in the league, with Gedania often edging out the games winning five to Stoczniowiec two.
 The two teams have not met competitively since 2011.